sahitid/leaders-letters/letters/its-the-most-wonderful-time-of-the-year.md

 ---
-title: 'The most wonderful time of the year!'
+title: 'The Most Wonderful Time of the Year!'
 description: >
   *Not quite Christmas, but the club fair!* I’m Phaedra, a hack clubber from Boston, Massachusetts!
 I run a Hack Club at my school, and here’s the story of how I had the most extravagant table at my school’s club fair.
 author: 'Phaedra Sanon'